 Prepare for your discussion

-Writing down what you think your employer will think can help you see things from their side.
+Writing down what you think your employer’s perspective of the issue will be can help you see things from their side.

 Arrange the meeting

-Don’t blindside your employer, if there is something you want to raise with them, give them time to prepare for it too.
-For example if you want to talk about your pay let them know what your concerns are before you meet so that they can bring the right information.
-It is usually better to do this in person to avoid starting off badly.
-Try not to approach your employer at their busiest time, but don’t put it off too long.
-Make sure you can talk uninterrupted in a private area.
-Make sure you are talking to the right person, eg the payroll person may be the right person to approach in the first instance for a payroll related question.
-Avoid emotional statements by using “I” instead of “you”.
-For example, “I would like to talk about this problem with you” rather than “There is a problem and you have to fix it”
+Don’t surprise your employer.
+If there is something you want to raise with them, give your employer time to prepare.
+For example, if you want to talk about your pay, let them know what your concerns are before you meet so that they can bring the right information.
+It is usually better to do this in person.
+Make sure you can talk uninterrupted in a private area and that you are talking to the right person.
+For example, the payroll person may be the right person to approach in the first instance for a payroll related question.

 In the meeting